dhmlops/Triton-Installation/README.md

 # Kubernetes Installation
 1. Do above step 1 to 4 if not done.
+2. Download the yaml files and scripts https://github.com/dhmlops/Triton-Installation/tree/main/k8s
-2. Update the ports number in yaml files accordingly.
+3. Update the ports number in yaml files accordingly.
-3. Update the s3 ip, port number, bucket name and credential accordingly.
+4. Update the s3 ip, port number, bucket name and credential accordingly.
+5. Update the path to triton docker image.
+6. Update the resources intended to provision for the k8s pods.
-4. Kubectl apply the yaml files to create a namespace, service to expose triton and deployment to manage the triton pods.
+7. Kubectl apply the yaml files to create a namespace, service to expose triton and deployment to manage the triton pods.
 ```bash
 # the script will apply both the yaml files
 ./install.sh